 The cool thing is that because alot of Scientists have been doing genetic engineering for decades there are already some premade genetic programs we call “plasmids” that have been made and can be used by us.
 A plasmid is just a separate individual piece of DNA that is not part of the cell's genome(the cells own DNA).
 Think of it like the DNA being the operating system and the plasmid being a program that you use with the operating system.
 Just like you can download a program to use, you can upload your plasmid into the cell by using chemical instead of digital methods.
 This involves using chemicals to neutralize the charge of DNA and to open holes in cells so the plasmid DNA can enter the cell and the cell can use it.

 There are places you can acquire many different plasmids from but usually plasmids are provided already inside bacteria.
-This is so you can use them if possible ands because bacteria will replicate plasmid DNA because the bacteria think it is their own DNA.
-If the plasmid is meant for say yeast or plants instead of bacteria this can suck if you don’t have the equipment to purify the plasmid but theoretically you have an unlimited supply of the plasmid as long as you have the bacteria!
+This is because bacteria will replicate plasmid DNA because the bacteria think it is their own DNA.
+Theoretically you have an unlimited supply of the plasmid as long as you have the bacteria!
 You can grow up bacteria and purify them with a plasmid purification or miniprep kit.

 The first goal of anyone getting started in genetic engineering or biohacking should be to put some DNA into a microorganism and yeast is a pretty cool and safe organism to work with.
 Yeast don’t grow as fast as bacteria or replicate plasmids as well but they are what are called eukaryotes(strange name I know).
 Humans and dolphins and penguins and plants and yeast and most things you can think of are eukaryotes.
 This means we all have similar cellular structures.
 So yeast can sometimes be used to study traits all eukaryotes have in common.
 Bacteria are not eukaryotes, they are what are called prokaryotes.